Prabowo claims victory in Indonesian presidential election

 To win in a single round, a candidate needs more than 50 percent of votes cast and at least 20 percent of the ballot in half of the country’s provinces.
 If no candidate wins a majority, a run-off between the top two finishers will be held in June.

-The election pitted the two popular former governors against the pre-election frontrunner, Prabowo, who crucially had the backing of the popular incumbent Joko Widodo.

-Widodo bet on Prabowo as a continuity candidate to preserve his legacy, including a role for his son Gibran Rakabuming Raka as the defence minister’s running mate.
+Prabowo was the front-runner going into the poll, thanks to the apparent support of Widodo, popularly known as Jokowi.

+His 36-year-old son, Gibran Rakabuming Raka, was Prabowo’s running mate and the two had pledged to continue the policies of Jokowi, who retained an approval rating of about 80 percent but was barred under the constitution from running again.

-Now, his successor will inherit an economy with impressive growth and ambitious infrastructure projects, including transferring capital from Jakarta to the island of Borneo.
+They will inherit an economy that grew just over 5 percent last year, and a slate of ambitious infrastructure projects, including the transfer of the capital from Jakarta to the island of Borneo.

-However, some critics have accused Widodo of trying to build a political dynasty despite him being the first president to emerge from outside the political and military elite since the 1998 end of the dictatorial rule of Suharto, whom Prabowo served as military commander for.
+While Widodo was the first Indonesian president to emerge from the political and military elite since the 1998 collapse of the hardline rule of Soeharto, he has been accused of trying to build a political dynasty.

+Gibran’s candidacy, allowed by a controversial court ruling where Widodo’s brother-in-law was one of the judges, was mired in controversy, and there were protests condemning Jokowi’s alleged election interference in the run up to the poll.

-Prabowo was discharged as commander of the army’s special forces, called Kopassus, in 1998 after claims that the group kidnapped and tortured political opponents of the former dictator.
+Prabowo was a military commander in the Kopassus special forces during the rule of Soeharto, who was also once the general’s father-in-law.
+He was given a dishonourable discharge in 1998 after claims that the group kidnapped and tortured political opponents of Soeharto.
+Of 22 activists kidnapped that year, 13 remain missing, and while Prabowo never faced trial, several of his men were tried and convicted.

+He has also been accused of human rights abuses in East Timor, which won independence from Indonesia amid the collapse of the Soeharto regime, and its troubled eastern region of Papua.

-Ian Wilison, a senior political lecturer at Murdoch University’s Indo-Pacific Research Centre in Australia, told Al Jazeera that the former commander changed his approach during this election.
+Ian Wilson, a senior political lecturer at Murdoch University’s Indo-Pacific Research Centre in Australia, told Al Jazeera that the former commander changed his approach during this election.

 “He targeted a younger demographic by remaking his image through cartoon figures, as a cuddly uncle, casting a kind of a doubt over his human rights record, which for a younger generation is sort of an ancient history for the most part,” he said.